 You will learn how to make the best food choices.
 This will allow you to eat anywhere, even at restaurants or parties while still living your healthy lifestyle.

-You will learn how to cut portion sizes and how to eat healthy amounts of foods.
+You will learn how to cut portion sizes and how to eat healthy amounts of food.
 Many people do not realize that the majority of the problem that they have is in how much they are eating, not what they are eating.
 You also learn how to plan a menu, how much physical activity your body needs, how to plan the right exercise routine, and how to stick to healthier habits.

 You will continue to lose weight at the rate of about one or two pounds per week.
 So, you are going to reach your goal at a slow pace but at a pace that allows you to keep the weight off for good.